Burmese–Siamese War (1563–1564): Siamese surrender terms

 In exchange for the retreat of the Burmese army, Bayinnaung took Prince Ramesuan (Chakkraphat's son), Phraya Chakri, and Phraya Sunthorn Songkhram back with him to Burma as a hostage, and four Siamese white elephants.
 Mahathamraja, although a betrayer, was to be left as ruler of Phitsanulok and viceroy of Siam.
-The Ayutthaya Kingdom became a vassal of the Toungoo Dynasty, required to give thirty elephants and three hundred catties of silver to the Burmese yearly.
+The Ayutthaya Kingdom became a vassal of the Toungoo dynasty, required to give thirty elephants and three hundred catties of silver to the Burmese yearly.
 The Burmese were also to be granted access to collect taxes at the port of Mergui, then Siamese territory.
 Bayinnaung's demand of two white elephants was increased to four.
 A peace treaty was signed at Wat Na Phra Men (Monastery in Front of the Funeral Pyre).
 Chakkraphat's accedence to Bayinnaung's demands led to a four-year peace.

 Burmese sources say that when Bayinnaung returned to Pegu, he also took Maha Chakkraphat back with him as a hostage, before appointing Mahinthrathirat, a son of Maha Chakkraphat, as vassal king of Ayutthaya, and leaving a garrison of 3,000.
 Burmese sources continue to say that after having been sent to Pegu for years, Maha Chakkraphat became a monk and Bayinnaung allowed him to return to Ayutthaya.
 Thai sources, however, merely say that Mahinthrathirat, the second son of Maha Chakkraphat, ascended the throne because his father abdicated and became a monk after this war.

+Bayinnaung also asked for 4 white elephants alongside Ramesuan, Phraya Chakri and Phra Sunthorn Songkhram as hostages.
+He also demanded 30 elephants and 300 bahts of silver be sent per year.